Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 ---------------------
 <br>

-in programming languages, non-primitive data types are data types which are actually <span style="color:C9A176">classes</span> non-primitive data types are <span style="color:C9A176">not directly referenced</span> in the memory but the computer rather holds the <span style="color:C9A176">memory address</span> of the class.
+In programming languages, non-primitive data types are data types which are actually <span style="color:C9A176">classes</span>.
+Non-primitive data types are <span style="color:C9A176">not directly referenced</span> in the memory, but the computer rather holds the <span style="color:C9A176">memory address</span> of the class.
 In Java the only non-primitive data type (for now) is the <span style="color:C9A176">String</span>.
 It is easier to see it in java as it is written with a capitalized s (String), therefore defining it as a class

 -> the string is a sequence of characters